-Due to COVID-19 Excursion Week is cancelled for school year 2020-2021.
+Due to COVID-19, excursion week may be cancelled in 2021-2022.

-Excursion week encourages students to make a difference to the world and connects the curriculum and service with experiential learning.
-Our students develop independence, and take positive action to address global issues, and improve the lives of people living within our region.
+Excursion week encourages students to make a difference to the world and connects both curriculum and service with experiential learning.
+Our students develop independence, and take positive action to address global issues and improve the lives of people living within our region.